Last Updated: November 1st, 2022 at 3:15 pm

 Auto insurance is required in the state of Florida.
 In order to drive, your policy must meet the state minimums.
 Unless you speak directly with an insurance agent, you may not know exactly what you’re paying for and what is covered.
 Furthermore, the coverage under a specific plan can vary from company to company.

-Before you apply or renew your current insurance policy or file an insurance claim, speak with a car accident attorney.
-A lawyer can help you understand all the different types of coverages and, in the event you need to file a claim, fight for the compensation you deserve for medical expenses, property damage and more.
+The following information should not be construed as legal advice, but it will give you a general overview of how insurance policies work.
+If you are injured in an accident and need to file a claim against your policy, speak with a car accident lawyer.
+A lawyer can help you understand your coverage and what you’re entitled to under the law.
+In the event you need to file a claim, your attorney can fight for the compensation you deserve for medical expenses, property damage, and more.
 If you’re researching different types of auto insurance coverages or you were just involved in an accident, the following information on insurance and policies in Florida could provide some clarification.

 What is the Minimum Insurance Requirement in Florida?